 If an individual is approaching advanced age, which means you are ages 50 to 54, the medical-vocational grid rules are much more favorable.
 If people from ages 50 to 54 are limited to sedentary work or even less and have a limited amount of work skills that can transfer, their chances of being approved for disability benefits increase significantly.

-Here's a little more information on how you might be able to qualify for Social Security disability benefits via a medical-vocational allowance.
+Here's a little more information on how you might be able to qualify for Social Security disability benefits via a Medical-Vocational Allowance.

 How Age Impacts SSDI

 If an individual is 55 or older, the odds are much more in his or her favor.
 If you are 55 or older and have limited to performing less than a full range of medium work, he or she might receive disability benefits even if he or she has a high school education and he or she does not have transferrable job skills.

 Grid Rules and SSDI

-The SSA has a "Grid of Rules."
+The SSA has something called a "Grid of Rules."
 These rules make the odds of being approved for benefits much better for those who are 50 and older.
-That means that the odds are generally favorable for those who are reaching advanced age or fall in the category of 50 to 54 years old.
+More specifically, this means that the odds are generally favorable for those applying for disability benefits who are reaching advanced age or fall in the category of 50 to 54 years old.

 These limitations might include forgetfulness, difficulty concentrating, and confusion.
 By fully understanding all of your limitations along with your age, skills, and educational background, Disability Determination Services will be more accurately determine if you are unable to work and eligible to receive benefits.

 Individuals who are represented by a disability advocate or attorney may be much more likely to be approved for disability benefits.
 If you have questions about the disability claims process or the Grid of rules, consult with an attorney or advocate right away.